 Mitrice Richardson remains discovered

-Sherriff’s department under scrutiny
+Sherriff's department scrutinized

-The 11-month search for 24-year-old pageant winner, and Cal State Fullerton graduate Mitrice Richardson came to a tragic end recently, when her remains were found by park rangers who were looking for illegal marijuana plants in a Malibu ravine.
+The 11-month search for 24-year-old pageant winner, and Cal State Fullerton graduate Mitrice Richardson came to a tragic end, when her remains were found by park rangers who were looking for illegal marijuana plants in a Malibu ravine.
 She was found no more than two miles out of the range of the last major search for her.